Predicting every Premier League team's top goalscorer in 2025/26

 Everton - Thierno Barry

-After finding themselves towards the bottom of the league with disappointing goalscoring numbers again last season, Everton will be hoping new signing Thierno Barry hits the ground running and finds his scoring boots in the PL - which is exactly what we're backing him to do.
+After finding themselves towards the bottom of the league with disappointing goalscoring numbers again last season, Everton will be hoping new signing Thierno Barry hits the ground running and finds his scoring boots in the PL - and while that hasn't happened just yet, we're still backing him.

-Everton have been a very solid side since David Moyes rejoined the side in January, with the Toffees starting to look more like their old selves.
-Thierno Barry comes in from Villareal off the back of a decent campaign in La Liga, and will look to be the figurehead as Everton look forward to their new era at the Hill Dickinson Stadium.
+Everton have been a very solid side since David Moyes rejoined the club in January, with the Toffees starting to look more like their old selves.
+Thierno Barry came in from Villarreal off the back of a decent campaign in La Liga, and will look to be the figurehead as Everton enter their new era at the Hill Dickinson Stadium.

 Fulham - Raul Jimenez